collective/collective.KerberosPAS/README.rst

 Introduction
 ============

-This product implements kerberos/GSS-API (see RFC 4178) Pluggable Authentication Service plugin for Plone.
+This product implements kerberos/GSS-API (see RFC4178_) Pluggable Authentication Service plugin for Plone.

 Kerberos is the preferred SSO method for intranet setups because it is secure, robust, and it performs well.
 It also offers improved usability (most of the logins are transparent to users) and robust interoperatibility between different platforms (Windows, MacOS X, Linux, BSDs, etc) and different browsers (Chrome, Internet Explorer, Firefox).